Safety Rules:

 5. Flying alone is strongly discouraged.
 Another person should always be available in case of an emergency.

 6. Please help us keep the field clean and place all trash in trash cans.
-Please use the red cans for cigarette butts.
 Do not overfill the trash cans.
 If discarded aircraft or boxes do not fit completely in the trash can, take them home with you.
 DO NOT LEAVE THEM AT THE FIELD.

 7. When fueling aircraft on the tables under the ramada, use an overflow container to prevent spills.
 Spilled fuel must be cleaned up to prevent damage to the tables.